 Season: Managing Shipping Peaks with GLS

-Parcel shipping β like many industries β is subject to seasonal fluctuations.
-Especially in certain months, such as around Christmas or in spring, parcel volumes increase significantly.
-These so-called peak periods present challenges for both senders and logistics providers.
-To ensure your parcels arrive on time and reliably even during high-volume periods, GLS provides maximum flexibility and capacity.
-Learn how we tackle seasonal challenges together β and why the seasonal surcharge is a fair solution for maintaining a stable service.
+Like many industries, parcel shipping is subject to seasonal fluctuations.
+Parcel volumes increase significantly in certain months in particular, such as around Christmas or in spring.
+These peak periods are a challenge for shippers and logistics service providers alike.
+GLS ensures maximum flexibility and capacity so that your parcels arrive punctually and reliably, even with increased shipping volumes.
+Find out how we master seasonal challenges together and why the seasonal surcharge is a fair solution for a stable service.

 Seasonal Shipping with GLS: Flexible.
 Reliable.
 On Time.

-Whether it's seasonal goods, promotional campaigns or parcel and goods shipping at Christmas β with GLS you are well equipped even during high-volume periods.
-We safeguard your delivery capability with flexible resources, ensuring your customers receive their deliveries on time.
-Rely on a partner who stands by your side reliably, even during seasonal fluctuations.
+Whether it's seasonal goods, advertising campaigns or parcel and goods shipping at Christmas - with GLS you are ideally positioned even in times of high shipping volumes.
+We ensure your ability to deliver with flexible resources so that your customers are supplied on time.
+You can rely on a partner who is always at your side, even during seasonal fluctuations.

 Understanding the Seasonal Surcharge

-Seasonal fluctuations in shipping volumes are a well-known challenge in the logistics sector.
-Especially during the main season in spring and autumn, additional capacities in personnel, vehicles and infrastructure must be made available at short notice.
-At GLS, our commitment remains the same: to deliver your parcels quickly, safely and reliably β even when volumes suddenly surge.
+Seasonal fluctuations in shipping volumes are a well-known challenge in the logistics industry.
+Especially during the peak season in spring and autumn, additional personnel, vehicle and infrastructure capacity must be made available at short notice.
+Our aim at GLS always remains the same: to get your parcels to their destination quickly, safely and reliably - even when the volume of parcels skyrockets.

 What is the Seasonal Surcharge?